nextcloud/documentation/admin_manual/installation/appliance_installation.rst

 ============================
-ownCloud Community Appliance
+Nextcloud Community Appliance
 ============================

-ownCloud has a publicly developed community appliance `on GitHub`_.
-Download the latest release from the Appliances tab on the `ownCloud server installation page`_.
+Nextcloud has a publicly developed community appliance `on GitHub`_.
+Download the latest release from the Appliances tab on the `Nextcloud server installation page`_.
 The easiest way to get the VM up and running is by using `VirtualBox`_ and downloading the OVA image from the installation page.